Community Care Service Review 2026

 Assessing the funding model changes and council's potential future financial position is one of the priorities under this review as the Act is changing the funding model.
 It's moving away from block funding, where council receives set annualised funding to deliver aged care services and moving towards a fee-for-service, model where funding comes after an individual client chooses a particular provider.

 As a result, more specialist providers will likely enter the market to offer aged care services which could make it difficult for council to remain cost-competitive, as these providers may deliver services more efficiently due to different cost structures, wage agreements and economies of scale.
+This means council is investigating the option to withdraw from the service as part of this review process and potentially transition clients to alternative service providers.

 This review is not simply about reviewing cost-cutting options.
 It is about ensuring our community has access to quality aged care services longer-term while balancing council's need to provide other essential services at the same time.